iamrahulroy/statushub/README.md

 Caveats: Search & image feature won't work on Heroku as Heroku's filesystem is readonly and solr search add on is paid on heroku https://elements.heroku.com/addons/websolr

 Screenshots:
+All of the screenshots are in screenshots directory.

 Home page: Just like the one shown in the wireframe
 ![root page](https://www.dropbox.com/s/kapm5e064yk4phi/Screenshot%202015-11-22%2020.40.32.png?dl=0)